Top Fall Fun in the Twin Cities: A Family Guide

 Girl holding red/orange leaf in front of her face.
 "Fall Colors in Minnesota: 10 Tours for Families"

-Movies in a Park
+Movies in the park

 Movies in parks don’t stop with August, throughout September and October fall and Halloween-themed movies are screened all over the Twin Cities.
-In a lot of ways, outdoor movies this time of year are PERFECT for families: 1) Sunset is earlier, so you don’t need to keep your kids up to nearly midnight to catch a movie in the park; 2) mosquitoes and other bugs have died down and 3) the idea of curling up together in a wool blanket is just cozy.
+In a lot of ways, outdoor movies this time of year are PERFECT for families: 1) Sunset is earlier, so you don’t need to keep your kids up to nearly midnight to catch a movie in the park; 2) mosquitoes and other bugs have calmed down and 3) the idea of curling up together in a wool blanket is just cozy.
 Check our Guide to Free and Cheap Summer FALL Movies in Twin Cities Parks.

 Bring It Home: Turn it into a family movie night on the couch with snacks and cuddles for the whole family!
 Usually the same movies that are playing in the parks are streaming on your favorite service, too.